mikedh/trimesh/README.md

 `docker pull mikedh/trimesh`

-Or, for a much smaller image with no boolean operations and slightly slower graph operations (no graph-tool installed, trimesh will fall back to networkx):
+Or, for a much smaller image with no boolean operations and slightly slower graph operations (no graph-tool installed, trimesh will fall back to scipy or networkx):

 `docker pull mikedh/trimesh_minimal`